jpdevops341/gcp-gke-robofleet/README.md

 RoboFleet Data Platform — a portfolio project that shows how a fleet of delivery robots could stream telemetry into a data platform on Google Cloud.

-This repo is my way of pulling together skills in **GCP, Kubernetes, Terraform, Argo CD, GitOps, CI/CD, and observability** into something robotics-flavored (similar to what Serve Robotics actually works on).
+This repo is my way of pulling together skills in **GCP, Kubernetes, Terraform, Argo CD, GitOps, CI/CD, and observability** into something robotics-flavored

 ---